Skip to content

 Signal Access & Lifecycle

-All signals accessed from the expression will trigger a full re-render of the returned component when updated.
+All signals accessed from the watch expression will trigger a full re-render when updated.

 </Nest>